-In order to create a clear identity and to support excellence in wound, ostomy and continence care across Canada, as of May 4, 2018, the following name changes will occur:
+In order to create a clear identity and to support excellence in wound, ostomy and continence care across Canada, as of May 4, 2018, the following name change took place::

-- 1. The Association: The Canadian Association for Enterostomal Therapy (CAET) will change to Nurses Specialized in Wound, Ostomy, & Continence Canada (NSWOCC). - 2.
-The Individual: Enterostomal Therapy Nurse (ETN) will change to Nurse Specialized in Wound, Ostomy & Continence (NSWOC).
-NSWOC is protected through a trademark. - 3.
-The Academy: The CAET Academy will change to the Wound, Ostomy, Continence Institute.
-The Enterostomal Nurse Education Program (ETNEP) will change to Wound, Ostomy and Continence Education Program (WOC-EP). - 4.
+- 1. The Association: The Canadian Association for Enterostomal Therapy (CAET) changed to Nurses Specialized in Wound, Ostomy, & Continence Canada (NSWOCC). - 2.
+The Individual: Enterostomal Therapy Nurse (ETN) changed to Nurse Specialized in Wound, Ostomy & Continence (NSWOC).
+NSWOC is a protected title through a registered trademark. - 3.
+The CAET Academy: The CAET Academy changed to Wound, Ostomy, Continence Institute.
+The Enterostomal Nurse Education Program (ETNEP) changed to the Wound, Ostomy and Continence Education Program (WOC-EP). - 4.
 Canadian Nurses Association (CNA) Certification: The certification credential will change from CETN(C) to WOCC(C) for English and PSCC(C) for French.